J0JIng/Heart-Disease-Predictive-Model/README.md

 We want to chose the best imputation method to ensure that the dataset has minimal missing values and accurate data, which helps improve the accuracy of the model.
 Removing outliers helps ensure that the distribution of the data is normal and that the model is not affected by extreme values.

-To find the best imputation method, it is explained in [Methodology].

 We want to chose the best imputation method to ensure that the dataset has minimal missing values and accurate data, which helps improve the accuracy of the model.
 Removing outliers helps ensure that the distribution of the data is normal and that the model is not affected by extreme values.
+This will be important for feature pruning.

 ## 3. [Methodology]